What the heck are those tiny those white bumps around your eyes?!

-Here’s all you need to know about milia seeds:
+Here’s all you need to know to prevent and treat milia seeds:

 What Are Milia Seeds?

 Milia seeds form when skin cells get trapped under the skin’s surface.
-They look like white bumps, and often appear around the eye area (but they can pop up all over your face).
-They’re caused by:
+They look like white bumps, and often appear around the eye area (but they can pop up all over your face, just to annoy you).
+Blame them on: